Photo Credit: Rob Rusling

 Gemma's acclaimed television documentaries include: History of Feminism (BBC, BBC Learning), Riots: The Aftershock and Dying for Clear Skin (BBC 3).
 She made royal history by hosting a live Google hangout from Buckingham Palace for The Queen’s Young Leader project alongside HRH Prince William and HRH Prince Harry.
 She also co-produces internet entertainment show, The Fox Problem.

-Gemma's debut book Open, a toolkit for how magic and messed up life can be, is due to be published by PanMacmillan in March 2017.
+Gemma's debut book Open, a toolkit for how magic and messed up life can be, was published by PanMacmillan in March 2017.

 Radio 1 DJ, documentary on Grace Jones, host of 2017 BBC Music Awards, Rose d’Or Award winner.